go2sh/cmake-integration-vscode/README.md

 # Project and target
 { "project": "test", "target": "app" }
 ```
-Additionally `cmake.targetDependencies` object take a `dependencies` array for
+Additionally `cmake.build.targetDependencies` object take a `dependencies` array for
 specifying dependencies for a project or a target.
 ```
 {